-B. Behav.Sci, M.App.Soc.
-Res First served as a Board Member from 2013 - November 2017.
-Reappointed October 2018.
-Executive Committee Member, Membership Committee Member
+B. Behav.Sci, M. App.Soc.
+Res

+First served as a Board Member from 2013 - November 2017.
+Reappointed October 2018 and resigned August 2020.

-Esperanza is currently leading the data, research and evaluation area for innovation projects at the National Disability Insurance Agency.
-She has previously managed a number of research, evaluation and information security projects for state government and not for profit organisations in the areas of disability and education.
+Esperanza is currently leading the data, research, and evaluation area for innovation projects at the National Disability Insurance Agency.
+She has previously managed several research, evaluation, and information security projects for state government and not for profit organisations in the areas of disability and education.